benhowarth6/auto-dymo/README.md

     LOGGER_URL= #(URL for Papertrails)
     LOGGER_PORT= #(Port for Papertrails)
-    TEST_MODE= #(Whether or not terminal output should be displayed, should be true or false)
+    TEST_MODE= #(Whether or not terminal output should be displayed, should be true or false) DYMO_SERVICE_PATH = #"(Path to DYMO.DLS.Printing.Host.exe)" [eg: If the webservice is located in "C:\Program Files\DYMO\DYMO Label\DYMO.DLS.Printing.Host.exe", then this should be: "C:/Program Files/DYMO/DYMO Label/WebService/"]

     ```